freakboy3742/pyxero/README.md

 ### Private Applications

+*Private Applications are deprecated by Xero*.
+An alternative is to use the machine-to-machine method.
+This is fundamentally an OAuth2 flow, but Xero provides a helper executable to get tokens from a local machine without needing a server to host a callback.
+See [Xero Machine to Machine authentication](https://developer.xero.com/documentation/api-guides/machine-2-machine)

 If using a Private application, you will need to install `PyCrypto`, a pure Python cryptographic module.
 You'll also need to generate an signed RSA certificate, and submit that certificate as part of registering your